-Food is an integral part of what makes the Ayana Resort & Spa experience so special.
+Food is an integral part of what makes a visit to Bali and a stay at the Ayana Resort & Spa experience so special.
 Besides fine diner Dava, the resort offers a huge choice of dining from fresh seafood on the beach and trattoria-style Italian to a melting-pot of pan-asian cuisine and traditional Indonesian market fare, which rocks.

 Speaking of rocks, we can’t miss a visit to the resort’s famous Rock Bar but this time Mr Eats World and I take the kids as chaperones, lest we actually start getting used to uninterrupted conversation.

 Accessed by inclinator, the split-level bar merges almost organically into the cliff face.
 It is Bali’s hippest bar and the queue to get in is long but as guests of the resort, we’re whisked through VIP style, the kids welcomed with crayons and colouring books and a bowl of the fanciest chips I’ve ever seen.

 Mr Eats World & I surreptitiously steal a few and toast another beautiful day in Bali as waves break below us and traditional fishing boats sail past into yet another postcard perfect sunset.

 But the most special dining experience in Jimbaran Bay with kids is a quite simple one that we enjoy on our last day after an eye-opening tour Raffles and I enjoy of the local fish market.

 We’re the only tourists and my beautiful boy is as intriguing to the lovely locals as their fishy wares are to him.